Harley Academy

 It did have recommendations in other parts of this sphere though, especially with regard to:

-• developing a licensing framework for practitioners
+• Developing a licensing framework for practitioners

-• establishing a minimum standard of safety, training and qualification for all aesthetic practitioners.
+• Establishing a minimum standard of safety, training and qualification for all aesthetic practitioners.

 Again, our core company values were echoed and upheld by the APPG as it underscored the need for industry-wide standards of education and qualifications, to be reinforced via a recommended licensing scheme.